-For some of us, the thought of having party conversations with people we might not know fills us with dread, but it doesn’t have to!
-Here are some tips from Laura Kraus to finesse your way through your next event.
+For some of us, the thought of being social and having party conversations with people we might not know fills us with dread, but it doesn’t have to!
+Here are some tips to finesse your way through your next event.

 There are some people who always say the right thing to the right person at the right time.
 Spoiler Alert: I am not one of them!
 I can be awkward, not know what to say, and often have trouble knowing what to do after a conversation reaches its natural end.
 And this is when I’m talking to my friends — the people I know and like!